toantran980/Sender-Receiver/README.md

  3. Then, type `./recv` & enter (don't terminate program)
  4. Afterward, open a separate terminal window and type `g++ sender.cpp -o sender` & enter
  5. Finally, type `./sender` & enter

+ *Below is a testing screenshot of when our program compiles:*

  ![Screenshot of Testing](scshex.png "Testing Example")

 ## Contributions